-When we buy our carrots at our local farmers market, the skin needs to be scrubbed well before it can be used in a particular dish due to the dirt that is still on it.
+When buying carrots from a farmers market, the skin needs to be scrubbed well before it can be used in a particular dish due to the dirt that is still on it.
 This is a simple reminder that this veggie comes from the ground.
 The simple act of washing veggies reminds us of man’s intrinsic connection to the soil.

-Cooking from scratch makes us think of our own humanity—and how we came to be.
-It brings to mind the Genesis account in the Bible in which God created man: “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life” (Gen. 2:6).
+Cooking from scratch points us to thinking of our own humanity—and how we came to be.
+It can bring to mind the Genesis account in the Bible in which God created man: “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life” (Gen. 2:7).

 So man was formed from “the dust of the ground,” and this is where our food comes from.

 Cooking at home teaches us about the greatness of God’s Creation and our place in it.
 By working with things directly from the natural world, we can better understand God’s purpose behind what we were always supposed to eat.

 The Acts 17 account of the apostle Paul preaching in Athens at Mars’ hill explains that God is the ultimate source of all things—plants and animals—that give and sustain life.